Academic Catalog

 CHEM 33100 Physical Chemistry: Thermodynamics and Kinetics (LA)

 A theoretical interpretation of nature from the macroscopic viewpoint.
 Includes an introduction to thermodynamics, electrochemistry, and chemical kinetics.
-Prerequisites: CHEM 23200; MATH 10800 or MATH 11200; PHYS 10200 or PHYS 11800.
+Prerequisites: CHEM 23200; MATH 10800 or MATH 11100; PHYS 10100 or PHYS 12200 may be taken concurrently.
 (F,Y)

 3 Credits